fermyon/bartholomew/docs/content/index.md

 The result: An adaptable WebAssembly CMS that uses a Functions-as-a-Service model for page rendering instead of requiring the entire site to be pre-generated to static HTML.

-Bartholomew is built as a [Wagi](https://github.com/deislabs/wagi) application and will run inside of [Hippo](https://github.com/deislabs/hippo) or inside of [Krustlet](https://krustlet.dev/) if you have the Wagi extension.
-At Fermyon, we run our website using Hippo deploying to a [Nomad](https://www.nomadproject.io/) cluster.

 In the next section, we will [build our first site](/quickstart) with Bartholomew.